 - All-pass filter delay circuit

 - Summing amplifier

-The JVC HA-NC250 (link to compare prices on B&H Photo/Video and Amazon) is an example of a pair of wired active noise-cancelling headphones:
+The JVC HA-NC250 (link to check the price at B&H Photo/Video) is an example of a pair of wired active noise-cancelling headphones:

 Note that, in addition to the active noise-cancellation, ANC headphones also provide passive noise-cancellation by providing a physical barrier between sound waves and the listener’s ears.

 For more information on active noise cancelling in headphones, check out the following My New Microphone articles: